EVENT: FOODIES_ REDOING OLD POSTS #10

 - Let the barfi set and then cut it into squares.

-- If you like, you can roll the barfi into tiny balls when the mixture becomes a bit cool.
+- If you like, you can roll the barfi into tiny balls when the mixture is cool enough to handle.

 - I used a large tray as I don’t have a small one.
-Just set the mixture on half the tray as shown in the picture above.
+Just set the mixture on half the tray.

 - Usually I add a handful of chocolate chips to the mixture once it cools down a bit but for this recipe I have not as for Janmashtami we fast and cannot eat chocolate.